 For sections containing spatial data - e.g. sources, boundaries and output - a geographic view showing the location of the relevant items will be available.
 The current navigation mode is selected in the bottom of this view, it can be zoom in, zoom out or recenter.
-A context menu is available from which the user can select to show the bathymetry or the mesh, to show the optional GIS background layer and to show the legend.
+A context menu is available from which the user can select to show the bathymetry or the mesh and to show the legend.
 From this context menu it is also possible to navigate to the previous and next zoom extent and to zoom to full extent.

-If the context menu is opend on an item - e.g. a source - it is also possible to jump to this items editor.
+If the context menu is opened on an item - e.g. a source - it is also possible to jump to this items editor.